 Tiberius and Gaius Gracchus

-So Oxford gives you 26 lives for around $30.
-That’s a little over half the lives, and certainly not all the famous ones: where is Cato the Younger, for example.
-Oxford supplies a few of the lives lacking to Penguin: notably Aemilius Paullus, Philopoemon, and Flamininus.
+So Oxford gives you 26 lives for around $35.
+That’s a little over half the lives, and certainly not all the famous ones: where are Cato the Younger or Cicero, for example?

 Preface to the Parallels: Why This Passage?

 Julius Caesar is the most commonly assigned life in Charlotte Mason schools.
 It’s also most likely the most common life in Classical schools for one reason: it’s the basis of Shakespeare’s Julius Caesar.

 I also picked this passage because it exhibits two extremes of Plutarch’s language.
 First, in each paragraph, there is a pithy quote that you would stick with the reader because of its pith.
 The two phrases are bolded in each paragraph to help you find and compare them.
 They all take far fewer words in Greek than they do in English.
 I highlight this to show the difficulty of bringing across the punchy nature of the words Caesar chose (which were delivered in Latin anyway, but Plutarch reports them in Greek).

 In choosing which Plutarch translation to read, it can be helpful to see how each translator handles the Greek.
 The two pithy quotations to focus on: